oscarlevin/pretext-tools/README.md

 ### Running PreTeXt

 To build and view projects, and to generate assets, the extension calls the PreTeXt-CLI.
-Of course, you can open a terminal in VS Code (CTRL+\`) and type `pretext build web`, but you can also get more visual feedback by using the keyboard shortcut Ctrl+Alt+B, clicking the "run" arrow on the top-right of the editor, or selecting `PreTeXt Tools: Build` from the side menu or command pallet (CTRL+SHIFT+P).
-This will open up a context menu asking you which target you want to build.
-Select it and your project will be built for that target.
-Ctrl+Alt+V will ask you which project you want to view, and Ctrl+Alt+G will ask you what to generate.
+Of course, you can open a terminal in VS Code (CTRL+\`) and type `pretext build web`, but you can also get more visual feedback by using the PreTeXt button in the bottom status bar, or the keyboard shortcut Ctrl+Alt+P or through the command pallet (CTRL+SHIFT+P).
+Follow the menus to select the command you want to run.

-There are additional commands that are accessible through the side menu and command pallet.
-Type Ctrl+Shift+P and start typing "PreTeXt" to see all of them.

 In particular, if you are working with multiple projects in the same window, you might need to refresh your list of targets (this list is determined by looking at the `project.ptx` manifest, but is set once when a project is opened).